From Statistical Relational to Neurosymbolic Artificial Intelligence: a Survey: Introduction

-This discrepancy is the key motivation behind this survey: it aims at pointing out the similarities between these two endeavours and in this way it wants to stimulate cross-fertilization.
-In doing so, we start from the literature on StarAI, following the key concepts and techniques outlined in several textbooks and tutorials such as \cite{russell2015unifying,DeRaedtKerstingEtAl16}, because it turns out that the same issues and techniques that arise in StarAI apply to \nesy{} as well.
-As the key contribution of this survey, {\em we identify seven dimensions that these fields have in common and that can be used to categorize both StarAI and \nesy{} approaches}.
-These seven dimensions are concerned with (1) type of logic, (2) model vs proof-based inference, (3) directed vs undirected models, (4) logical semantics, (5) learning parameters or structure, (6) representing entities as symbols or sub-symbols, and (7) integrating logic with probability and/or neural computation.
-We provide evidence for our claim by positioning a wide variety of StarAI and \nesy{} systems along these dimensions and pointing out analogies between them.
-This provides not only new insights into the relationships between StarAI and NeSy, but it also allows one to carry over and adapt techniques from one field to another.
-Thus the insights provided in this paper can be used to create new opportunities for cross-fertilization between StarAI and NeSy, by focusing on those dimensions that have not been fully exploited yet.
-The classification of numerous methods within the same categories sometimes comes at the cost of oversimplification.
-Thus, the individual dimensions are accompanied by examples of specific methods.
-For each example, a final discussion frames the specific technique inside the dimension.
-With this approach, we present an overview of the research field but we still provide specific intuitions on how the different features are implemented.
-Unlike some other perspectives on neural-symbolic computation \cite{besold2017neural,garcez2019neural}, the present survey limits itself to a logical and probabilistic perspective, which it inherits from StarAI, and to developments in neural-symbolic computation that are consistent with this perspective. \gm{We will introduce most of the logic concepts we will use, in order to make the paper accessible to a wider audience.} Furthermore, the survey focuses on representative and prototypical systems rather than aiming at completeness (which would not be possible given the fast developments in the field).
-Several other surveys about neural symbolic AI have been proposed.
-An early overview of neural-symbolic computation is that of \cite{bader2005dimensions}.
+Unlike some other perspectives on neurosymbolic computation \cite{besold2017neural,garcez2019neural,chaudhuri2021neurosymbolic}, the present survey limits itself to a logical perspective and to developments in neurosymbolic computation that are consistent with this perspective.
+Therefore, we usually refer to symbols and symbolic algorithms as synonyms for logical representations and logical reasoning.
+Furthermore, the survey focuses on representative and prototypical systems rather than aiming at completeness (which would not be possible given the fast developments in the field).
+Several other surveys about neurosymbolic AI have been proposed.
+An early overview of neurosymbolic computation is that of \cite{bader2005dimensions}.
 Unlike the present survey it focuses very much on a logical and a reasoning perspective.
 Today, the focus has shifted very much to learning.
-More recently, \cite{lamb2020graph} analysed the intersection between NeSy and graph neural networks (GNN). \cite{VanBekkum2021} described neural symbolic systems in terms of the composition of blocks described by few patterns, concerning processes and exchanged data.
-In contrast, this survey is more focused on the underlying principles that govern such a composition. \cite{dash2021tell} exploits instead a neural network viewpoint by investigating in which components (i.e. input, loss or structure) symbolic knowledge is injected.
+More recently, \cite{lamb2020graph} analysed the intersection between NeSy and graph neural networks (GNN). \cite{VanBekkum2021} described neurosymbolic systems in terms of the composition of blocks described by few patterns, concerning processes and exchanged data.
+In contrast, this survey is more focused on the underlying principles that govern such a composition.
+Finally, \cite{dash2021tell} exploits a neural network viewpoint by investigating in which components (i.e. input, loss or structure) symbolic knowledge is injected.